 |Max No. of Displays Supported||3|

 The Intel HD Graphics 620 is an integrated GPU by Intel that is manufactured using the 14nm FinFET Process.
 It is the stock GPU of some of the Intel Kaby Lake Series Processors like the Intel Core i5 7200U.
 The base frequency of Intel HD 620 is 300 MHz which can go up to 1.0 GHz.
 It also has support for 4K video playback at 60Hz.
-Intel has done various improvements in their 7th generation integrated GPUs which has improved their performance to an extent.
+Intel has made various improvements in their 7th generation integrated GPUs which has improved their performance to an extent.
 It has support for the latest DirectX version which is the DirectX 12.
 So, you can expect better performance in games that support DirectX 12.

 How much is the Intel HD Graphics 620 Memory (VRAM)?